Sailing Instructor Information & Application

-The Summer Sailing Program at Seattle Yacht Club instructs 600+ sailors each year, ranging from 7 to 18 years old, as well as adult sailors in evening classes.
-Instruction takes place in the Club’s fleets of Vanguard 15’s, 420’s, Lasers, and Optimists.
-Power boats used to support the program range from 13’ inflatable Avons, to 19’ Boston Whaler offshore support boats.
-We utilize U.S. Sailing’s Small Boat Sailor (Little Red Book) curriculum, and the Learn Sailing Right book, and occasionally enhance this instruction with videos and video taping of our students.
+The Summer Sailing Program at Seattle Yacht Club typically instructs hundreds of sailors each year, ranging from 7 to 17 years old, as well as adult sailors in evening classes.
+Instruction takes place in the Club’s fleets of Vanguard 15’s, Lasers, and Optimists.
+We will also be purchasing a new fleet of RS Fevas for use beginning in summer 2021.
+Power boats used to support the program range from 13’ inflatable Avons, to two 19’ Boston Whaler offshore support boats.
+We utilize U.S. Sailing’s Small Boat Sailor (Little Red Book) curriculum, and the Learn Sailing Right book.
 Each student receives a photo, T-shirt, Little Red Book, and Certificate at the end of the sailing class session.

 We teach students ranging from beginning sailors through coaching of advanced racing sailors.
 We instruct on Portage Bay near the Yacht Club’s main Clubhouse.
-Our instructor-to-student ratio ranges from 3:1 to 10:1.
+Our instructor-to-student ratio ranges from 1:3 (Lil' Luffers) to 1:10 (Green Fleet).
 The classes are broken down into Class Groups based roughly on age of students, and within these groups the class may be broken into sections based on experience and skill assessment.
 We emphasize developing junior sailors for a lifetime of enjoyment and involvement in sailing.

-Our weekly staff at Seattle Yacht Club will be approximately composed of the following positions: 4 – 5 Lead Instructors, 5+ Instructors, and 3 – 5 Junior Instructors.
-Additional supervision will be provided by the Sailing Programs Coordinator, Sailing Director, and Race Team Coach.
+Our typical weekly staff at Seattle Yacht Club will be approximately composed of the following positions: 4 – 5 Lead Instructors, 5+ Instructors, and 3 – 5 Junior Instructors.
+Additional supervision will be provided by the Sailing Director, Sailing Programs Coordinator, and Race Team Coach.
 Descriptions of the various positions below are for selection of the appropriate instructor level, and the associated requirements.
-Lead Instructors

 US Sailing Level 1 Instructor Certification